slambrick/SHeM-Ray-Tracing-Simulation/README.md

 rays that reach a surface that is defined to be the detector.

-To gain a fuller understanding of the principles of the simulation and its capabilities it is recommended to read the the associated publication (coming soon... ).
-The design of the Cambridge SHeM is detailed in [A design for a pinhole scanning helium microscope](https://doi.org/10.1016/j.nimb.2014.06.028)
+To gain a fuller understanding of the principles of the simulation and its capabilities it is recommended to read the the associated publication: [A ray tracing method for predicting contrast in neutral atom beam imaging](https://doi.org/10.1016/j.micron.2018.06.014).
+The design of the Cambridge SHeM is detailed in
+[A design for a pinhole scanning helium microscope](https://doi.org/10.1016/j.nimb.2014.06.028)
 M. Barr *et al.* 2014.